 In 2010, after a principal retired mid-year, Dr. Katz returned to a principal position where she was once again involved in the heart of education.
 “The school level is where there is daily contact with teachers, staff, children, and parents.
 The principalship was my favorite job as every day I had the opportunity to make a positive difference in the life of a child!”

 In November 2012, she officially retired from the Sarasota County School system but since then has become more involved with her consulting firm: WJK Education Consulting.
-Initially, she consulted at private schools out of state but for the past six years has facilitated four leadership programs for Sarasota County Schools and continues to serve as the Initiative Co-Manager of EdExploreSRQ for The Patterson Foundation.
+Initially, she consulted at private schools out of state but for the past seven years has facilitated four leadership programs for Sarasota County Schools and continues to serve as the Initiative Co-Manager of EdExploreSRQ for The Patterson Foundation.
 In June 2014, she served as the Interim Director at Hershorin-Schiff Community Day School, formerly Goldie Feldman Academy.

 Dr. Katz is a graduate of Leadership Florida Education Class III.
 She graduated from the National Staff Development Council Academy program and served for three years as a member of the National Association for Secondary School Principals’ Principal Preparation Task Force.
 She has presented at national educational conferences, most recently in 2017 at the Learning Forward national conference – A Decade of Excellence: Growing Our Own Leaders.
-In 2018, Dr. Katz will be serving on the Wallace Foundation’s University Principal Preparation Initiative – Florida School Educational Leadership Enhancement Committee.
+In 2018, Dr. Katz served on the Wallace Foundation’s University Principal Preparation Initiative – (SELECT) Florida School Educational Leadership Enhancement Committee.
 She serves as a facilitator at the Harvard Graduate School of Education in the summer and has been published in Education Week (2012) relative to the successful results of a leadership development program she developed.

 Join Dr. Wendy Katz on Twitter: @WJKEducation